openstack/neutron-lib/doc/source/contributor/callbacks.rst

 How is the notifying object expected to interact with the subscribing objects?

-  The ``notify`` method implements a one-way communication paradigm: the notifier sends a message without expecting a response back (in other words it fires and forget).
+  The ``publish`` method implements a one-way communication paradigm: the publisher sends a message without expecting a response back (in other words it fires and forget).
 However, due to the nature of Python, the payload can be mutated by the subscribing objects, and this can lead to unexpected behavior of your code, if you assume that this is the intentional design.
 Bear in mind, that passing-by-value using deepcopy was not chosen for efficiency reasons.
-Having said that, if you intend for the notifier object to expect a response, then the notifier itself would need to act as a subscriber.
+Having said that, if you intend for the publisher object to expect a response, then the publisher itself would need to act as a subscriber.

 Is the registry thread-safe?